bartificer/programming-by-stealth/docs/_tidbits/tidbit15.md

 ## What is Hugo?

 If you haven’t encountered it before, [Hugo](https://gohugo.io) is a popular open-source static site generator written in Go (the Go programming language).
-On its homepage Hugo boldly touts itself as *“the world’s fastest framework for building websites,”* and promises that its *“amazing speed and flexibility… makes building websites fun again.”*[[1\]](https://gohugo.io/#:~:text=The world’s fastest framework for,building websites) That sounded perfect for my needs – who doesn’t want fast and fun?
+On its homepage Hugo boldly touts itself as *“the world’s fastest framework for building websites,”* and promises that its *“amazing speed and flexibility… makes building websites fun again.”*[[1\]](https://gohugo.io/#:~:text=The world’s fastest framework for building websites) That sounded perfect for my needs – who doesn’t want fast and fun?

 But what does Hugo actually do?
 In essence, Hugo takes content you write (like markdown text for blog posts or, in my case, book descriptions) and merges it with templates that you design.
 The end result is a bunch of static HTML files that you can deploy anywhere.
 It’s like a high-speed printing press for web pages – you feed in your raw content and layout designs, and out come fully-formed web pages ready to serve to users.
 No databases or server-side code required for the live site.